Texas Tomorrow Fund

-In 2003 a Texas law was introduced to allow public institutions of higher education to set their own tuition and fees, rather than being forced to charge what the State thought was appropriate.
+In 2003, the 78th Legislature passed House Bill (HB) 3015, amending Texas Education Code §54.0513 to allow governing boards of public universities to set different designated tuition rates, rather than being forced to charge what the State thought was appropriate.
 The State's guaranteed tuition plan was in jeopardy, for the State could not effectively predict how expensive tuition was going to be a decade from now and, consequently, could not accurately peg charges for applicants.
 New enrollment in the Texas Guaranteed Tuition Plan was then closed.
+The closure was directly tied to tuition deregulation in 2003, when House Bill 3015 allowed individual universities to set their own tuition rates.
+This change led to rapid tuition increases that far outpaced the assumptions built into the fund’s pricing model, leaving it financially unsustainable.
+Because the plan was constitutionally guaranteed, the state became liable for the shortfall between tuition payments and actual tuition costs.